altitude-finance/altitude-frontendweb/src/docs/tokenomics.md

 The Liquidity Generation Event (LGE) aims to bootstrap liquidity on Uniswap and ensure future sustainability.
 Anyone can donate Ethereum to the LGE contract at a max rate of 20 ETH per address.
 Addresses that donate to the LGE will receive PWDR tokens at a rate of 1 ETH:X PWDR upon completion of the event.

-Addresses that donate 20/15 ETH also are eligible to receive an NFT which grants boosts across the Altitude network.
+Addresses that contribute 20/15 ETH also are eligible to receive an NFT which grants boosts across the Altitude network.
 NFTs are limited in quantity.
 See the NFT page for more info [link]().

 ## Transfer Fee